Harlem: History

 During the American Revolution, the British burned Harlem to the ground.
 It took a long time to rebuild, as Harlem grew more slowly than the rest of Manhattan during the late 18th century.
 After the American Civil War, Harlem experienced an economic boom starting in 1868.
 The neighborhood continued to serve as a refuge for New Yorkers, but increasingly those coming north were poor and Jewish or Italian.
 The New York and Harlem Railroad, as well as the Interborough Rapid Transit and elevated railway lines, helped Harlem's economic growth, as they connected Harlem to lower and midtown Manhattan.

 The Jewish and Italian demographic decreased, while the black and Puerto Rican population increased in this time.
 The early-20th century Great Migration of black people to northern industrial cities was fueled by their desire to leave behind the Jim Crow South, seek better jobs and education for their children, and escape a culture of lynching violence; during World War I, expanding industries recruited black laborers to fill new jobs, thinly staffed after the draft began to take young men.
 In 1910, Central Harlem population was about 10% black people.
 By 1930, it had reached 70%.

 Starting around the time of the end of World War I, Harlem became associated with the New Negro movement, and then the artistic outpouring known as the Harlem Renaissance, which extended to poetry, novels, theater, and the visual arts.
 So many black people came that it "threaten[ed] the very existence of some of the leading industries of Georgia, Florida, Tennessee and Alabama."
 Many settled in Harlem.
 By 1920, central Harlem was 32.43% black.
 The 1930 census revealed that 70.18% of central Harlem's residents were black and lived as far south as Central Park, at 110th Street.

 However, by the 1930s, the neighborhood was hit hard by job losses in the Great Depression.
-In the early 1930s, 25% of Harlemites were out of work, and employment prospects for Harlemites stayed bad for decades.
+In the early 1930s, 25% of Harlemites were out of work, and employment prospects for Harlemites stayed poor for decades.
 Employment among black New Yorkers fell as some traditionally black businesses, including domestic service and some types of manual labor, were taken over by other ethnic groups.
 Major industries left New York City altogether, especially after 1950.
 Several riots happened in this period, including in 1935 and 1943.